 Story of Usharani From Guntur

 Konda Usharani of Nukki village in Guntur had to drop out of school after the tenth grade due to her family’s financial circumstances.
-She, like most girls in her village, was married at the age of 17.
+She, like most girls in her village, was married at the young age of 17.

-Like most Indian girls, she was living a normal life, but fate was not in her favour.
+Like most Indian girls, she was living a normal life, but fate was not in her favor.
 Her husband died in an accident.
 Usharani was suddenly saddled with the family’s financial responsibility for her home and kids.

 During her early years, she started working as a housekeeper during the day and a watchwoman at night.
 But the pay she was getting was not enough for her family’s survival.